Ginu5952/SchoolPrep/README.md

 Stay organized and informed with our all-in-one platform designed for students, parents, and teachers.

-# Mission Objective
+# Mission Objectives
   - Our app helps students pack schoolbags based on their unique timetables, provides reminders for special instructions and events,   and ensures parents stay updated with real-time notifications.
   - Teachers can easily track attendance and share feedback, fostering stronger communication between schools and families.
   - Simplify school preparation, stay connected, and enhance the learning experience with our seamless solution.

-# Instrutions to run programm
+# Instrutions to run program

 - Open a terminal
 - Run following commands